 Many of the wonderful individuals we serve have no family or have aging parents who can’t as easily meet the growing demands for care.

 Born out a partnership with the Cuyahoga County Board of Developmental Disabilities, NCCH was established for the purpose of moving those with developmental disabilities out of state institutions into safe and accessible homes.

-Additional partnerships with boards in Summit, Lake, Stark, Erie, and Ottawa Counties has helped us to grow to a total of 194 homes we own and manage, housing nearly 636 residents.
+Additional partnerships with boards in Summit, Lake, Stark and Erie Counties has helped us to grow to a total of 194 homes we own and manage, housing nearly 636 residents.

 "And that is how change happens.
 One gesture.
 One person.
 One moment at a time." - Libba Bray

 North Coast Community Homes is established as an Ohio non-profit corporation.
 Partnering with the CCBDD and the Federation for Community Planning, it will provide housing for individuals with intellectual/developmental disabilities.